AnkitJha04/Triphibian_2026_2027/README.md

 ## Objectives

+## Objectives

+## Objectives

-1. To study existing multimodal robotic platforms and identify limitations associated with operating separate UAV, UGV and waterborne systems.
+1. To study existing **multimodal and triphibious robotic platforms** and identify the challenges associated with integrating aerial, terrestrial and surface-water mobility into a single robotic system.

-2. To design a lightweight triphibious architecture capable of aerial, terrestrial and surface-water operation while sharing major propulsion, power and control components.
-3. To develop the mechanical and electronic prototype, including propulsion, motor-vectoring mechanism, wheels, buoyancy system, sensors, power electronics and onboard control.
-4. To implement the control and navigation system for stabilization, mode switching, sensor processing, waypoint navigation and human-in-the-loop operation.
-5. To experimentally test and validate flight, ground movement, water movement, stability, transition behaviour, speed, endurance and power consumption.
-6. To compare measured results with calculated design values and identify the efficiency penalties introduced by combining three mobility modes.
+2. To develop a **3D CAD model** of the RiftWalker incorporating the structural frame, BLDC motor assemblies, servo-based tilting mechanism, wheels, buoyancy elements and electronics enclosure.

+3. To design a **servo-based thrust vectoring mechanism** that changes the orientation of the BLDC propulsion units to enable different modes of locomotion using a unified propulsion system.

+4. To perform **engineering calculations and feasibility analysis** including component-wise weight estimation, thrust-to-weight ratio, servo torque, battery and power requirements, land mobility, and water buoyancy.

+5. To develop a custom **ESP32-S3 based flight controller PCB** integrating power management, motor and servo interfaces, USB-C programming, battery voltage monitoring and required sensor interfaces.

+6. To integrate onboard sensors including the **MPU6050 IMU, magnetometer, barometer, ultrasonic sensor and water sensor** for orientation, altitude, obstacle and environmental-state monitoring.

+7. To validate the proposed mechanical and electronic design through **simulation, PCB ERC/DRC verification and prototype testing**, ensuring that the system meets the defined design requirements.

+8. To fabricate and integrate the mechanical, electronic and control subsystems and evaluate the **air, land and surface-water operating modes** of the RiftWalker prototype.

-7. To document the complete design, implementation and experimental results for academic presentation and potential publication.
+9. To document the complete design process, calculations, implementation, testing and results, and identify **future improvements and applications** of the proposed multi-terrain robotic platform.

 ---